 - Do be aware of potential ambiguities and words with negative connotations.
 Also, be aware that what you omit to mention may be seen as just as important as what you do mention.

 - Don’t use bland words such as nice, fairly, satisfactory, good.
 If you cannot honestly recommend the student more strongly, suggest that she or he ask someone else to write the letter.

 - Don’t refer to characteristics such as race or nationality, ethnicity, gender, religion, age, appearance, disability, marital status, etc., which could be construed as discriminatory.
 For example, don’t say things such as, “John did very well in my class despite his obvious disabilities….”

 The sample letter linked below is formatted for use on University letterhead.
-Some institutions to which your students apply now have on-line forms for recommendation letters.
-In that case give the information requested and paste your final letter into the letter area on the form.
+Some institutions to which your students apply now have online forms for recommendation letters.
+In that case, provide the information requested and paste your final letter into the letter area on the form.